zeek/zeek-docs/scripts/base/init-bare.zeek.rst

    .. note:: Despite the name, this option affects *all* signature matching, not
       only signatures used for dynamic protocol detection.

+.. zeek:id:: dpd_max_packets

+   :Type: :zeek:type:`count`
+   :Attributes: :zeek:attr:`&redef`
+   :Default: ``100``

+   Maximum number of per-connection packets that will be buffered for dynamic protocol detection.
+For each connection, Zeek buffers up to this amount of packets in memory so that complete protocol analysis can start even after the initial packets have already passed through (i.e., when a DPD signature matches only later).
+However, once the buffer is full, data is deleted and lost to analyzers that are activated afterwards.
+Then only analyzers that can deal with partial connections will be able to analyze the session.

+   .. zeek:see:: dpd_reassemble_first_packets dpd_match_only_beginning
+      dpd_ignore_ports dpd_buffer_size

 .. zeek:id:: dpd_reassemble_first_packets